 Fiber Cement Siding Angle Cutter

-The FCC7 Fiber Cement Angle Cutter, cuts multiple angles in Fiber Cement Siding with Guillotine Precision.
+The Malco FCC7 Fiber Cement Angle Cutter, cuts multiple angles in Fiber Cement Siding with Guillotine Precision.
 The Nickel plated blade design with a high leverage handle, requires less force to produce clean cuts with minimal air-borne dust.
 The blade is anchored above the large guillotine plate to allow clearance for cutting angles in 5/16″ (8 mm) fiber cement planks up to 12″ (305 mm) wide.
 The fold out feet on the bottom of the shear act as support extensions for the cutting operation.
 These legs also allow the guillotine to be mounted on saw horses for optional workbench-level operation.

 How do I set up the guillotine for use?